-The law requires all Texas law enforcement agencies to comply with U.S. Immigration and Customs Enforcement (ICE) detainers and punishes local government entities for not enforcing federal immigration laws.
+The law will require all Texas law enforcement agencies to comply with U.S. Customs and Immigration Enforcement detainers and would punish local government entities for not enforcing federal immigration laws.
 SB 4 requires local law enforcement to direct resources such as jail space, officers' on-duty time and local tax dollars to work that traditionally have been the responsibility of the federal government.
 SB 4 bars any local policy that would prohibit police officers from questioning a person's immigration status, even during routine detainments such as traffic stops.
-(For a more detailed summary of SB 4, see here).